JoachimFlottorp/Magnolia/README.md

 | leave   | Parts the specified channel, clearing all of its data |

 It will only listen to messages which start with the *Prefix* and users that matches the uid given in the configuration file.
 You can find your accounts user-id [here](https://www.twitchdatabase.com/channels/melon095)

+### Privacy And Policy

+Magnolia collects public chat messages for generating markov chains, however magnolia does NOT log usernames and does NOT have the ability to link messages to a specific users.
+Chat messages are deleted once a certain threshold is met.